If you’re a business, you want more leads,…

 White hat examples: Techniques like using the most relevant keywords and phrases in the title tag, h1 tag, and proper anchor text of internal and inbounds links are examples of white hat SEO.

 What both these have in common is the desire to enhance a site’s visibility.
-However, the ways to achieve this goal is entirely different in both the practices.
-In the past, when search algorithms were not as smart, black hat SEO tactics used to yield favorable results.
+However, the ways to achieve this goal are entirely different in both practices.
+In the past, when search algorithms were not as smart, black hat tactics were used to yield favorable results.
 Now they have the exact opposite effect.
 If a website is caught guilty of violating Google’s rules and regulations regarding optimization, it can receive the harshest penalties in the form of lowering ranking in the SERPs, reduced traffic flow, decreased performance, and even de-indexing of the site.

-To keep your business legitimate and trustable, you must always avoid the black hat SEO techniques and embrace top-notch white hat SEO practices.
+To keep your business legitimate and trustable, you must always avoid black hat SEO techniques and embrace top-notch white hat SEO practices.

 Seven Black Hat techniques you should avoid